Buy - Sell Brevard Real Estate

 Getting a Free Copy of your Report

-1. If you've been turned down for credit.
-The lender who said "no" is required by law to tell you which bureau provided this information.
+2. If you've been turned down for credit.
+The lender who said "no" is required by law to tell you which bureau provided negative information.
 The bureau, in turn, must give you a free copy of your report—but only for 60 days.

 3. You can also get a free report if you are unemployed or on public welfare or you believe your file contains bad information as a result of fraud.